Kovan Tax Law - Jason Kovan | Tax Attorney

 IRS tax debt can become more serious over time if notices are ignored or handled without a clear strategy.
 Our firm represents clients as a tax debt attorney in collections matters involving back taxes, enforcement risk, and resolution planning.

-IRS tax debt representation - tax debt attorney.
+IRS tax debt representation - tax attorney.

 IRS tax debt can become more serious over time if notices are ignored or handled without a clear strategy.
 Our firm represents clients as a tax debt attorney in collections matters involving back taxes, enforcement risk, and resolution planning.